 Does your school or district have access to Google Classroom™ or Google Docs™ for your students?
-If so, there’s a whole world of possibility of things you can do to get your students online and interacting with curriculum!
-This easy to follow Google Classroom tutorial will get you started creating an account and setting up an assignment for your students.
+If so, there’s a whole world of possibilities of things you can do to get your students online and interacting with the curriculum!
+This easy-to-follow Google Classroom tutorial will get you started creating an account and setting up an assignment for your students.

 Today I’m going to focus on Google Classroom™ and what you can do with the resources you buy on Teachers Pay Teachers that are compatible with Google Apps™!

 Did you know that there are over 33,000 Google Apps compatible resources on TpT?
 You can filter your search results on TpT by selecting “Google Apps” under “Resource Types” on the left side of the search results.